trillianx/machine_learning_notes/Hands_on_ML/Hands_on_ML_notes.md

 #### Instability

 In general, decision trees are simple to understand and interpret.
-They are easy to use, versatile, an powerful.
+They are easy to use, versatile, and powerful.
 However, there are few limitations.

 *   **Decision trees love orthogonal decision boundaries**.
 They always split vertically or horizontally.
 This makes then sensitive to training set rotation.